Bryce Gibbs (Australian rules footballer): Personal life

 Gibbs is the son of former SANFL and WAFL player Ross Gibbs.

 Gibbs graduated from Brighton Secondary School in 2006 where he sat his South Australian Certificate of Education (SACE).

 Gibbs founded his own clothing line, Tushay Clothing, along with former Carlton and Collingwood player Jordan Russell.

-Gibbs and his partner, Lauren Tscharke, have a son Charlie and daughter Madison.
+Gibbs and his partner, Lauren Tscharke, have two sons Charlie and Bailey and a daughter Madison.

 Outside football

 Gibbs, along with team-mate Nick Stevens, appeared in the popular Australian drama Neighbours in October 2008.
 He has represented South Australia in volleyball.